rajpurkar/mlx/source/_posts/chexpert-validate.md

 ## Walkthrough of Validating CheXpert model on your own data
 *For this walkthrough, you don't need any coding experience.
 You also don't need any data: we'll provide you data example we use for this walkthrough.

-**We had three of our colleagues go through this walkthrough, including two radiologists, and it took them 21.5 minutes on average.**
+**We had three of our colleagues go through this walkthrough, including two radiologists, and it took them 21.5 minutes on average using the example dataset.**

 **If you don’t have a dataset right now, <a href="https://drive.google.com/drive/folders/1WVKMv9NWwxg69XZcTtjJgdl9IdKkEJ8T?usp=sharing", target="_blank">download the data we've generated</a>, and skip to the [next section](#Running-the-CheXpert-model-on-your-data).**